orb-community/pktvisor/RFCs/2021-04-16-76-collection-policies.md

 They may also be combined into a single YAML file (the schemas will merge) and passed in with one `--config` option.

-The admin-api (or prometheus output, pktvisor-cli, etc) should then be used to collect the results manually.
+The REST API (or prometheus output, pktvisor-cli, etc) should then be used to collect the results manually.